Frequently Asked Questions

 We encourage everyone to register in advance to save your seat for all classes - especially free events.
 Classes often fill up and we can't know what room to book and how many handouts to print without knowing how many people to expect.
 That said, we do accept walk in registrations.
 If you decide to show up for a class, please go to the Agriculture Building Atrium to find out where the class is.
 When you arrive, you will be asked to register online or we will get you in contact with our registration personnel.
 Please note that we can't guarantee a spot for you if you haven't registered in advance.

-Bring a pen, a learning attitude, and a water bottle if you're thirsty.
+Bring a pen, a notepad or paper, a water bottle to stay hydrated, and an enthusiastic attitude.
 You will be expected to take notes.
-We only provide detailed handouts for core courses but you may still want to jot down additional notes on these too.
+We provide detailed handouts for core courses but you may still want to jot down additional notes for these topics.
 Some classes have extensive hands-on experiences, but we will usually provide everything you need for these activities.
-For some classes, such as the landscaping classes or pruning, you can use your own equipment, but we will provide expensive or specialty items for you to borrow and share with your classmates.
+For some classes, such as the landscaping classes or pruning, you can use your own equipment, but we will provide specialty items for you to borrow and share with your classmates.
 If you need any materials beyond the typical pencil/pen and paper, we will say so in the class description before you register.

 We have been offering gardening classes on campus since 1989 and our department's horticulture program celebrated its 100th year in 2021.